 Newly created users do not have any permissions.
 Please read the Access Control section to learn how to set access permissions.

-If you want to disable a user account, you can do that by setting --enable to 0
+You can disable a user account by setting -- enable to 0:

 '''

 proxmox-backup-manager user update john@pbs --enable 0

 '''